 - Q: For what area(s) of expertise have you been retained as an expert?

-- A: Vocational Evaluations to determine employability, earning capacity and job search diligence in Employment Litigation and Family Law.
+- A: Vocational Evaluations to determine employability, earning capacity and job search diligence in litigation matters concerning Employment, Family Law/Divorce, and select Personal Injury.

 - Q: In what percentage of your cases were you retained by the plaintiff?